ilpropheta/ilpropheta.github.io/README.md

 I am a 14+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.

-Since the end of **2019**, I have worked on bringing artificial intelligence to [Tetra Pak](http://tetrapak.com/) packgaging machines.
+Since the end of **2019**, I have worked on bringing artificial intelligence to [Tetra Pak](http://tetrapak.com/) packaging machines.
 Previously, I developed mission-critical data analysis and simulation software for [Ferrari's F1 Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/).

 Beyond the code, I'm a **12+ years experienced community manager**, organizer, blogger, and speaker: I birthed the **Italian C++ Community** in 2013, **Coding Gym** in 2016 (a programming laboratory open to all languages), and **ML Modena** (Machine Learning Modena) in 2020 - the *AI* community in Modena.
 Together, these initiatives have welcomed thousands of attendees, hosting meetups, coding laboratories, online events, and international conferences.
 I've been a [Microsoft MVP]((https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena)) annually since 2016 for my contributions.